Alphabet (NASDAQ:GOOGL) Price Target Raised to $200.00

-Alphabet (NASDAQ:GOOGL – Get Free Report) had its price objective raised by stock analysts at JPMorgan Chase & Co. from $165.00 to $200.00 in a research report issued to clients and investors on Friday, Benzinga reports.
-The brokerage currently has an “overweight” rating on the information services provider’s stock.
-JPMorgan Chase & Co.‘s price objective suggests a potential upside of 16.42% from the stock’s previous close.
+Alphabet (NASDAQ:GOOGL – Get Free Report) had its target price boosted by equities researchers at Raymond James from $160.00 to $200.00 in a research report issued to clients and investors on Friday, Benzinga reports.
+The brokerage currently has an “outperform” rating on the information services provider’s stock.
+Raymond James’ target price indicates a potential upside of 16.73% from the stock’s current price.

-GOOGL has been the topic of several other research reports.
-Wells Fargo & Company increased their price objective on shares of Alphabet from $141.00 to $168.00 and gave the stock an “equal weight” rating in a research note on Friday.
-Evercore ISI raised their target price on shares of Alphabet from $160.00 to $220.00 and gave the stock an “outperform” rating in a report on Friday.
-Rosenblatt Securities upped their price target on shares of Alphabet from $172.00 to $182.00 and gave the company a “buy” rating in a research report on Friday.
-Stifel Nicolaus increased their target price on shares of Alphabet from $174.00 to $196.00 and gave the stock a “buy” rating in a research report on Friday.
-Finally, Redburn Atlantic increased their price target on shares of Alphabet from $150.00 to $165.00 and gave the stock a “buy” rating in a research note on Wednesday, January 31st.
-Five research analysts have rated the stock with a hold rating, twenty-nine have given a buy rating and two have issued a strong buy rating to the company.
-According to data from MarketBeat.com, Alphabet has an average rating of “Moderate Buy” and a consensus price target of $178.32.
+A number of other research analysts have also weighed in on GOOGL.
+Wolfe Research upped their price objective on Alphabet from $180.00 to $200.00 and gave the stock an “outperform” rating in a report on Friday.
+Wedbush increased their price target on shares of Alphabet from $175.00 to $205.00 and gave the stock an “outperform” rating in a research note on Friday.
+Sanford C. Bernstein increased their price target on Alphabet from $165.00 to $180.00 and gave the company a “market perform” rating in a report on Friday.
+Barclays raised their price objective on Alphabet from $173.00 to $200.00 and gave the company an “overweight” rating in a research note on Friday.
+Finally, Robert W. Baird boosted their target price on shares of Alphabet from $160.00 to $200.00 and gave the company an “outperform” rating in a research note on Friday.
+Five equities research analysts have rated the stock with a hold rating, twenty-nine have issued a buy rating and two have issued a strong buy rating to the company’s stock.
+According to data from MarketBeat, Alphabet has an average rating of “Moderate Buy” and a consensus price target of $185.18.

-Alphabet (NASDAQ:GOOGL – Get Free Report) last issued its earnings results on Tuesday, January 30th.
-The information services provider reported $1.64 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.60 by $0.04.
-The business had revenue of $86.31 billion for the quarter, compared to analyst estimates of $70.77 billion.
-Alphabet had a net margin of 24.01% and a return on equity of 27.22%.
-During the same quarter in the prior year, the business posted $1.05 EPS.
-On average, equities analysts predict that Alphabet will post 6.78 EPS for the current year.
+Alphabet (NASDAQ:GOOGL – Get Free Report) last posted its earnings results on Tuesday, January 30th.
+The information services provider reported $1.64 EPS for the quarter, beating the consensus estimate of $1.60 by $0.04.
+Alphabet had a return on equity of 27.22% and a net margin of 24.01%.
+The firm had revenue of $86.31 billion for the quarter, compared to analyst estimates of $70.77 billion.
+During the same quarter in the prior year, the company posted $1.05 earnings per share.
+On average, analysts anticipate that Alphabet will post 6.78 earnings per share for the current year.

-In other news, CAO Amie Thuener O’toole sold 660 shares of the business’s stock in a transaction dated Thursday, February 1st.
-The stock was sold at an average price of $143.59, for a total value of $94,769.40.
-Following the transaction, the chief accounting officer now directly owns 27,920 shares in the company, valued at $4,009,032.80.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-In related news, Director Frances Arnold sold 230 shares of the business’s stock in a transaction dated Tuesday, January 30th.
-The stock was sold at an average price of $154.06, for a total value of $35,433.80.
-Following the sale, the director now directly owns 15,104 shares in the company, valued at $2,326,922.24.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CAO Amie Thuener O’toole sold 660 shares of the business’s stock in a transaction dated Thursday, February 1st.
-The stock was sold at an average price of $143.59, for a total value of $94,769.40.
-Following the completion of the sale, the chief accounting officer now owns 27,920 shares in the company, valued at $4,009,032.80.
+In related news, CEO Sundar Pichai sold 22,500 shares of the stock in a transaction that occurred on Wednesday, February 7th.
+The stock was sold at an average price of $146.29, for a total value of $3,291,525.00.
+Following the transaction, the chief executive officer now owns 2,377,691 shares in the company, valued at $347,832,416.39.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+In other Alphabet news, CFO Ruth Porat sold 48,077 shares of the business’s stock in a transaction dated Friday, March 8th.
+The stock was sold at an average price of $137.22, for a total value of $6,597,125.94.
+Following the completion of the sale, the chief financial officer now owns 1,777,106 shares of the company’s stock, valued at $243,854,485.32.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, CEO Sundar Pichai sold 22,500 shares of the stock in a transaction dated Wednesday, February 7th.
+The shares were sold at an average price of $146.29, for a total value of $3,291,525.00.
+Following the transaction, the chief executive officer now directly owns 2,377,691 shares in the company, valued at approximately $347,832,416.39.
 The disclosure for this sale can be found here.
-Insiders have sold 251,339 shares of company stock worth $36,377,482 over the last ninety days.
+Insiders sold 251,339 shares of company stock valued at $36,377,482 in the last three months.
 Corporate insiders own 0.88% of the company’s stock.

 Institutional Investors Weigh In On Alphabet